The 1995 MIT Mystery Hunt can be found here, and it is a

 and not strictly from one name to the next.
 This puzzle had an

-accompanying video tape with Disney movie characters to identify,
+Youtube) with Disney movie characters to identify.
+The

 Unless the black squares were shaded so lightly that they did not